 India also encouraged the training and arming of Tamil youths.
 Thousands of youngsters flocked to the different militant movements.

-Thanks to the 6th amendment to the Constitution the Tamil Parliamentarians of the Tamil United Liberation Front also kept away thereby losing their seats.
+Thanks to the 6th amendment to the Constitution the Tamil Parliamentarians of the Tamil United Liberation Front (TULF) also kept away thereby losing their seats.

 The trend of relocating to Western nations continued for many years as the war escalated.
 The Global Tamil Diaspora financed and fuelled the Tamil militant movements including the LTTE.
 The Tigers set up overseas structures that function even today.